Reaume Brothers Racing: Truck No. 33 history

 On February 15, 2018, it was announced that a brand new team would open and field the No. 33 Chevrolet Silverado full-time for Josh Reaume.
 The team failed to qualify for the season opener at Daytona.
-They then qualified for the next 7 races with a best finish of 23rd at Texas before another DNQ at Iowa.
+They then qualified for the next seven races with a best finish of 23rd at Texas before another DNQ at Iowa.
 He for the next three races with a best finish of 22nd at Chicago.
 The team completed the rest of the season with Jason White, Robby Lyons, and Chad Finley with a best finish of 14th at Talladega with Lyons.

-The team returned for the 2019 season with Josh Reaume at Daytona where he would pick up a 6th-place finish, he would return at Atlanta and finish 30th.
+The team returned for the 2019 season with Josh Reaume at Daytona where he would pick up a sith-place finish, he would return at Atlanta and finish 30th.
 When the entry list for the Las Vegas race was released it was revealed YouTube personality MrBeast would sponsor Reaume although the truck was not run and ended up finishing 23rd.
 At Martinsville the next week Daniel Sasnett was tabbed to drive while also making his debut, he would end up finishing 30th.
 Reaume had originally planned to run the entire season, but could not find sponsorship and put other drivers in the No. 33 for some races.
 Experienced dirt racer Mike Marlar drove the No. 33 at that year's Eldora Speedway race.
 He finished fourth, marking the best finish for an RBR entry up to that point.

 In 2020, Jason White, Gray Gaulding, Akinori Ogata, Bryant Barnhill, Josh Reaume and others drove the No. 33 car.
-White kicked off the season with a 10th in the NextEra Energy 250, but the team did not score another top 10 all season long.
-The team's only other top 20 was an 18th at the Daytona Road Course, with Bryan Collyer behind the wheel, who was making his debut.
+White kicked off the season with a tenth in the NextEra Energy 250, but the team did not score another top-ten all season long.
+The team's only other top-twenty was an eighteenth at the Daytona Road Course, with Bryan Collyer behind the wheel, who was making his debut.